 Rethinking the Roman to Early Medieval Transition at Girton's Cemetery

 In the 1880s, a large early medieval cemetery was excavated in the grounds of Girton College.
 Although a summary of the findings was published in 1925, the site has never been fully analysed.
 However, combining the information from the original excavation diaries and the collections housed in the Lawrence Room and the Museum for Archaeology and Anthropology reveals a site with an unusual level of continuity from the third to sixth centuries AD.
-In this talk, I will discuss what Girton’s cemetery can tell us about the end of the Roman Empire and the emergence of the medieval world, based on the archives and new scientific analysis of the cemetery remains.
+In this talk, Dr Emma Brownlee discussed what Girton’s cemetery can tell us about the end of the Roman Empire and the emergence of the medieval world, based on the archives and new scientific analysis of the cemetery remains.

 Dr Emma Brownlee